cuihbin/mmps-core/README.txt

 mmps-core       Parent of the following modules

-mmps-console    Enable application to output log messsage to several destination without
-                knowledge to each of them.
-A single console is a virtual destination that log messages are output to.
-An implementation of console writing logs to file is provided by default.
+mmps-console    Console is virtual destination that log messages are output to.

 mmps-app        Define application's properties like name and version, and provide facilities
                 such as startup/shutdown.